 Hassan Aboushady received the B.Sc. degree in Electrical Engineering from Cairo University, Egypt, in

-In 1999, he worked on the design of high resolution audio Digital-to-Analog converters at Philips
+He worked on the design of high resolution audio Digital-to-Analog converters at Philips

 baseband continuous-time Sigma-Delta modulator for RF receivers at STMicroelectronics, Crolles,

 Hassan Aboushady was a visiting professor for several months at the French University in Egypt, UFE, the Federal University of Rio Grande do Norte, UFRN, Brazil, and "Technologico de Monterrey", ITESM, Guadalajara, Mexico, in 2007, 2011 and 2013 respectively.

 During the academic year 2012-2013, he was on a sabbatical leave at the Ecole Polytechnique, LIPCM laboratory, working on the design of analog circuits using organic electronics.

 His research interests include Sigma-Delta modulation, Analog/RF circuit design, Analog-to-Digital and Digital-to-Analog conversion as well as Security in Analog and mixed-signal circuits.
 He is the author and co-author of more than 70 publications in these areas.
 He is the recipient of the 2004 best paper award in the IEEE Design Automation and Test in Europe Conference, as well as the recipient and the co-recipient of the 2nd and the 3rd best student paper awards of the IEEE Midwest Symposium on Circuits and Systems in 2000 and 2003 respectively.

 Dr. Aboushady is an IEEE-CAS distingushed lecturer and a member of the IEEE Circuits and Systems for Communications Committee (CASCOM).
 He also served as an Associate Editor of the IEEE Transactions on Circuits & Systems II.